 You’ll also work with professional graphic designers and illustrators who will critique your work and help you improve your designs.
 Workshops, lectures and seminars with other students in the art and design department help you prepare you for life in an agency or studio environment where you will need good presentation and ideas generation skills as you meet and impress clients.
 We have visiting designers and illustrators also running workshop-based sessions in fields as diverse as editorial design, infographics, typography and ethical design.

-Our Graphic Design students benefit from an amazing design studio and team of enthusiastic design tutors.
+Our Graphic Design students benefit from a team of enthusiastic design tutors.
 And with London only a short train ride away, you’re never too far from inspiration.

 To build your experience, we support work placements for the right students with companies that we have long relationships with.
 Students have worked for publishers, packagers, agencies and magazines as varied as Wallpaper, Rankin, Quarto Books and Macmillan Books.

 As well as running educational trips to London we also have a first-year trip to a European destination such as Amsterdam, Paris or Barcelona, plus a second-year visit to New York in the spring, with visits to agencies, design, film and multi-media companies.